Read Richard’s current thoughts about transhumanism and related fringe topics here.

 Chris Heward discussed his work on the “Kronos Longitudinal Aging Study (KLAS)” as a measurement of human aging.
-KRONOS Science Laboratory is a research institution in Phoenix, AZ, USA.
+KRONOS Science Laboratory [defunct link] is a research institution in Phoenix, AZ, USA.

 Heward showed a graph of progress in life expectancy at birth and at 65.
 Life expectancy at birth has experienced obvious improvement, but not so for life expectancy at age 65.
 Looking at particular biomarkers of again, we follow a peak around age 20 with a downhill degeneration to death.
 Once measures of life expectancy can be developed, than potential interventions can be tested against these biomarkers for effectiveness.